kyma-project/hydroform/function/examples/README.md

 ## Operators

-Operators allow to perform two operations on given resources: `apply` and `delete`.
+Operators allow you to perform these two operations on the given resources: `apply` and `delete`.
 Both operations can accept callbacks that will be executed before and/or after each operation.

 The library contains two implementations of an operator interface: `GenericOperator` and `TriggersOperator`.